nhan2k0/dotfiles/README.md

 gvfs udiskie hyprlock ranger wl-clipboard wl-clip-persist \
 ```

-next, clone this repo and copy all the folders inside to `~/.config` and make the scripts inside the said folder excutable
+next, clone the repo, copy all the folders inside to `~/.config` and make the scripts inside the said folder excutable

 you also need to append these lines into `.bashrc` for starship to work: